WalletWasabi/WabiSabi/explainer.md

     circuits through which the users connect to the coordinator under pseudonymous network identities.
   - Setting the envelopes on fire is a bit of a looser analogy.
-First, it represents serial numbers for to the credentials (derived from the randomness in the commitment), which is used to prevent double spending.
-Secondly, it gives an intuition for the homomorphic property of the value commitments which simplifies proving that the value commitments add up to the correct input and output values without revealing the individual summands.
+First, it represents serial numbers for the credentials (derived from the randomness in the commitment), which are used to prevent double spending.
+Secondly, it gives an intuition for the homomorphic property of the commitments which simplifies proving that they add up to the correct input and output values without revealing the individual summands.